KateFavre/Inventory-Application-Java-Springboot/README.md

 •  Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
 •  Display error messages when adding and updating parts if the inventory is greater than the maximum.

+created MinimumValidator.java and ValidMinimum.java to add validation for minimum fields added lines 11-13 in MinimumValidator to set up custom annotation and @autowired for access to springbeans lines 15-17 in MinimumValidator.java for optional initialization method lines 19-22 in MinimumValidator.java logic to check inv is greater than min inv line 10 ValidMinimum.java link annotation to Validation class lines 11-12 in ValidMinimum set target (Part class) and makes sure available during runtime lines 13-17 in ValidMinimum.java set error message if validation fails line 21 added @ValidMinimum to Part.java

+added @max and @min on lines 30 and 31 in Part.java to display error when adding or updating parts if inventory is less than min or greater than max added lines 38-39 in EnufPartsValidator.java to check if add/update product lowers part below min inv updated line 20 in ValidEnufParts.java to display error message if adding/updating product lowers part below min inv

+created MaximumValidator.java and ValidMaximum.java to add validation for maximum fields

 I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package. file name: